ddrous/morebikes/README.md

 ## Introduction

-This repository is for this [Kaggle competition](https://www.kaggle.com/c/morebikes2021/overview) by __'Roussel'__ and __'Subin'__.
+This repository is for this [Kaggle competition](https://www.kaggle.com/c/morebikes2021/overview) by __Roussel__ and __Subin__.
 Our goal is to predict the number of bicycles at rental stations 3 hours in advance.
 We have written three notebooks to tackle 3 phases of the assignment.

 To begin with, we need a better understanding of the given dataset.
 The data contain 4 station features, 8 time features, 7 weather features, 1 task-specific feature and 4 profile features plus 1 target variable.
 The target variable is 'bikes' and it is a non-negative integer representing the median number of available bikes during the respective hour in the respective rental station.